2008368/CS220-AU-portfolio/index.md

 Hello!
 My name is Christian Baruela.

 I am a new student at the University of Essex studying a Psychology degree for 3 years.
-I am originally from London just finishing my A levels where i studied IT, Psychology and Spanish.
+I am from London just finishing my A levels where i studied IT, Psychology and Spanish.
 In my free time, i like to immerse myself in anything musically, whether that is playing instruments, music production or even just listening to music.
 I have also recently gotten into being a more sustainable individual promoting sustainability in my everyday life.